offsoc/onionplan/docs/1 - Proposals/Usability/Certification.md

 Instead, it's better to use the Onion Service keypair to act as a CA that then certifies a separate key pair to be used with HTTPS.

+Similar to the self-signed certificate proposal, this approach would have limited adoption if only as small number of applications implement it -- such as the Tor Browser --, except if endorsed by many stakeholders in the form of a specification -- like the SOOC proposal discussed below.

 [^X25519-vs-Ed25519]: They usually just support [X25519][], which is a key agreement scheme no to be confused with [Ed25519][].
 [^Ed25519-CA-support]: Check [Request For CertBot To Support The Signing of Ed25519 Certificates][]
                        and [Support Ed25519 and Ed448][] threads for details.